ELSengin/author-site/README.txt

 COPYRIGHT
 No site-wide copyright warning is included, by design.
 Previously published work can be credited on its individual page.

-THE AVATAR
-The page is created but contains a placeholder because the full poem text was not included in this build.

 WRITING INDEX
 The Writing index is data-driven so future additions are easy.